jangko/nimCEF/readme.md

     discard
 ```

-* if you want to create an instance of your handler, just call NCCreate with single param from callbackImpl first param
+* if you want to create an instance of your handler, just call NCCreate with single param from **handlerImpl** first param
 ```nimrod
 var cmhandler_inst = abc.NCCreate()